webix-hub/docs/data/spreadsheet/printing.md

 ======================

 You can print the results of your work in the Webix SpreadSheet.
 This functionality is provided out of the box.
+Read about the Print API and printing options in the [related guide](desktop/printing.md).

 There are two ways to activate printing: